-Orange ball tennis is typically played by children between the ages of 6 and 8 who have already developed some basic skills and techniques but are still working on improving their consistency and control.
+Children play Orange ball tennis between 6 and 8 who have already developed some basic skills and techniques but are still working on improving their consistency and control.
 Using an orange ball allows young players to continue developing their skills and tactics while introducing them to the faster pace and more significant challenges of a full-sized court.

-The orange ball is part of the International Tennis Federation’s (ITF) “Play and Stay” program, which aims to promote the game of tennis and encourage more young people to take the sport.
-By using an orange ball, coaches and instructors can help create a fun, engaging learning environment that is appropriate for the age and ability of their students and that will encourage them to continue playing and developing their skills over time.
+The orange ball is part of the International Tennis Federation’s (ITF) “Play and Stay” program, which aims to promote tennis and encourage more young people to take up the sport.
+By using an orange ball, coaches and instructors can help create a fun, engaging learning environment appropriate for their students’ age and ability, which will encourage them to continue playing and developing their skills over time.

 Materials Required